American Ninja Warrior: 2020–present

 The thirteenth season consists of 12 episodes aired from May 31 to September 13, 2021.
 For this season, several invitations to compete have been sent to teenagers from 15 to 19 years who made achievements in spin-off shows despite no official age lowering was announced.
 The season format had the filming of 5 qualifying episodes in the Tacoma Dome in Seattle/Tacoma, with the 4 semifinals taped at Universal Studios Hollywood in Los Angeles.
 The finals returned to its usual spot on the Las Vegas Strip.
 In the National Finals, Jesse Labreck became the third woman to complete Stage 1 of the regular season.
 Four contestants made it to Stage 3, two of whom were teenagers.
 15-year old Kaden Lebsack was the only one to complete Stage 3, but timed out on Rope Climb and became Last Ninja Standing.

 The fourteenth season consists of 12 episodes.
 The season format is similar to the previous season, but the filming of qualifying episodes was moved to the Alamodome in San Antonio.
 One of the qualifying nights included a Minion-themed balance obstacle dedicated to the release of Minions: The Rise of Gru.
 The qualifiers saw the record 10 people complete the Mega Wall, while 15-year-old Jordan Carr became the youngest to complete the Warped Wall.
 Five contestants have passed Stage 3 of the National Finals, but all of them failed to complete the Rope Climb in under 30 seconds; Kaden Lebsack became Last Ninja Standing for the second consecutive time.

 The fifteenth season consists of 14 episodes.
 The season saw a few changes.
 First, competitors who ranked 12 and 13 (or 4 and 5 for women) raced for the final spot in a Runoff.
-Second, the semifinals was all races (seeded 1 vs 24, 1 vs 8).
+Second, the semifinals were all races (seeded 1 vs 24, 1 vs 8).
 Third, the top 24 competitors would advance to Stage Two, regardless of completing the course.
 Fourth, Stage Two was just like the Semifinals with races, but the four fastest losers would compete in Runoffs.
 This guaranteed a minimum of 14 competitors would advance to Stage Three.
 Taylor Greene made history by hitting two buzzers in her first two runs.
 Also, she went farther than any women this season and being the youngest woman to do so at the age of fifteen.
 A record-breaking eight reached Stage 4.
 Only two completed the rope climb: Daniel Gil, who finished in 27.99 seconds and became the fourth American Ninja Warrior and the second runner-up to achieve Total Victory, and Vance Walker, who clocked in at 26.75 seconds, being the fifth American Ninja Warrior and the third champion.

 The sixteenth season premiered on June 3, 2024.
 Five ninjas reached Stage 4.
 Only two completed the rope climb: Vance Walker, who finished in 27.60 seconds, being the first two-time American Ninja Warrior and champion, and Caleb Bergstrom, who finished in 28.90 seconds and became the sixth American Ninja Warrior and the third runner-up to achieve Total Victory.